soonick/soonick.github.io/_posts/2019-07-17-creating-a-cpp-package-with-conan.md

 ...
 ```

-You can see go to that folder to see the contents of the package.
+You can go to that folder to see the contents of the package.

-In a future article, I will explain how we can publish this so it can be used by anyone.
+In my next article, I will explain how we can publish a package so it can be used by anyone.